 Dieting, and yo-yo dieting aren’t healthy… not for the body, or for the mind.
-I can’t tell you how many times I thought I had it figured out only to realize that I didn’t… So, today I’m here to tell the world that I will never ever diet again.
-And you shouldn’t either!
-Instead you should get your hands on this awesome book!
+I can’t tell you how many times I thought I had it figured out only to realize that I didn’t… Can you relate?
+Instead of dieting you should get your hands on this awesome book!
 It is not only changing how I think, but how I act, and how I look… all for the positive.
 And thank goodness none of it requires a diet!

 1. Dieting = Self Inflicted Punishment

 How many times have you told yourself, “I have to go on a diet.” or “I am too fat to eat dessert.”
 Now let’s think about those statements for a moment… How does that make you feel?
 It feels like a punishment, like you aren’t a worthwhile human being.
 And don’t tell me it doesn’t.
 I’ve told myself those very things many, many times, and I know exactly how it feels to inflict punishment on myself.
 And those aren’t the only negative self-inflicted statements that go on inside the head of a dieter.
 I’m sure some of these will also be familiar:

 - “I can’t believe I just caved and ate a bite of that brownie.
 I give up.
 I’m going to eat the entire pan now.”

 - “I’m so hungry, but I’m losing weight.
 Maybe slim healthy people have just learned that hunger is a good thing.”